acsnevesgit/MyProjects/README.md

 ## 🍳👩🏻‍🍳 Mix-it-App

 <p align="justify">Recipe App frontend inspired on tutorial <i>React Crash Course - Build A Full Recipe App Tutorial</i> --->  https://www.youtube.com/watch?v=xc4uOzlndAk&t=6730s</p/
-<p align="justify">Mix-it-App is a web app for home cooks created with React and using third party API's, mainly <b>spoonacular API</b> - a comprehensive food API that <i>"combines dining out, eating store-bought food, and cooking at home to help you find and organize the restaurants, products, and recipes that fit your diet and can help you reach your nutrition goals."</i>.</p>
+<p align="justify">Mix-it-App is a web app for home cooks created with React and using a third party API - <b>spoonacular API</b> - a comprehensive food API that <i>"combines dining out, eating store-bought food, and cooking at home to help you find and organize the restaurants, products, and recipes that fit your diet and can help you reach your nutrition goals."</i>.</p>

 ### 📸 Screenshots